DirPA: Addressing Prior Shift in Imbalanced Few-shot Crop-type Classification: Dataset

 We conduct all training and evaluation on \EuroCropsMLNew, an extension and refinement of the \EuroCropsML dataset \citep{Reuss25:EML}. \EuroCropsML provides parcel-level, multi-temporal Sentinel-2 L1C (top-of-atmosphere) observations paired with multi-class crop annotations originating from the \EuroCrops reference dataset \citep{Schneider2023:EuroCrops}.
 All crop labels follow the \gls{gl:hcat}, where, for instance, level \num{3} represents general land cover types and level \num{6} the most-granular crop type, distinguished by seasonality, if applicable.

 We extend the geographic coverage of the original \EuroCropsML with 2021 parcel-level crop data from Austria, Belgium (Flanders and Wallonia), Estonia, Germany (\gls{gl:ls} and \gls{gl:nrw}), Lithuania, Latvia, Portugal, Slovakia, Slovenia, and Spain (Navarra).
 While we adhere to the original processing pipeline for median-based parcel aggregation, all observations have been reprocessed using the Sentinel-2 L1C Collection 1 \citep{Enache23:S2C1,ESA21:S2C1}.
 This ensures a harmonized data standard across the full geographic coverage.
 Furthermore, we refine the cloud-removal step by also accounting for thin cirrus and snow or ice, following the classification approach of the L2A algorithm \citep{ESA_Sentinel2_ATBD}.
+An overview of the dataset details is given in \cref{tab:EuroCropsML2stats}.